NVIDIA/Megatron-LM/examples/pretrain-llama/README.md

 # Continue Pretrain LLaMa

+## Convert the checkpoint

+At first convert the checkpoint from huggingface to Megatron format with propoer model parallel.
+Check out the script in `pretrain-llama/checkpointing/convert_checkpoint.sh`.

 ## Sharded data re-naming

-Just a simple script to renaming your `jsonl`` shards.
+Just a simple script to renaming your `jsonl` shards.

 ```
-python examples/pretrain-llama/data-processing/clean.py
+python pretrain-llama/data-processing/clean.py
 ```

-"Please add a domain or sub-domain name to each of the file names, if it's not already included in the shard names.
-At this stage, you may need to edit the code based on your requirements.
-This is just an example of the code.
-This step is important because later on based on domain (not subdomain) we will sample the data.
-So make sure you plan the shard (`*.jsonl`) file names are correct.
-Currently we are following the following naming structure.
+Please add a `domain` and/or `sub-domain` name to each file name, unless it is already included in the shard names.
+At this stage, you may need to edit the code to fit your requirements.
+Note that this is only an example of the code.
+This step is crucial because later on, we will sample the data based on the domain (not `subdomain`).
+Therefore, ensure that the shard (`*.jsonl`) file names are correctly planned.
+Currently, we are following this naming structure.

 ```
 {language}_{domain}_{subdomain}_split_{split_id}_text_document_dc={document_count}_sc={sentence_count}_tc={token_count}"